franciscoengenheiro/concurrent-problem-sets/README.md

       parallel with
       the coroutine that is waiting for the server to terminate was added to listen for application-level commands sent via standard input and act accordingly.
+      Since `readline` is a blocking operation, a suspendable version was implemented, following the same approach used in the asynchronous socket extension functions.
 - In the [Server](src/main/kotlin/pt/isel/pc/problemsets/set3/base/Server.kt) class constructor, a parameter that represents the `number of threads` was added.
   In addition, the same parameter is used to create a